Top 10 largest US Jackpots | WTOP

+No one won the $548 million jackpot in Friday night’s Mega Millions drawing.
+That means the estimated jackpot climbs to $654 million, which would be the fourth-largest prize in U.S. history.
+The next drawing will…

-Lottery players will have a chance at a $548 million jackpot in Friday night’s Mega Millions drawing, which would be the ninth largest prize in U.S. history.
-Here is a look at the 10 largest…
+No one won the $548 million jackpot in Friday night’s Mega Millions drawing.
+That means the estimated jackpot climbs to $654 million, which would be the fourth-largest prize in U.S. history.
+The next drawing will be Tuesday.

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)